AdaCore/gnatstudio/docs/users_guide/debugging.rst

 functions, which would, for example, query the value of several variables and pretty-print the result.
-You can call any of these complex python functions from the debugger console or have it called automatically every time the debugger stops via the `graph display` command.
+You can call any of these complex python functions from the debugger console or have it called automatically every time the debugger stops via the :command:`graph display` command.